EmorySPARC/ACLREG-Arthrex-Biomechanics-Data-Aggregation-Visualization/README.md

-# Biomechanics Analysis Pipeline - JSON to CSV
+# Biomechanics Analysis Pipeline - JSON to CSV and visualization

 This repo contains workflows for ACLREG/Arthrex where you want a clean, repeatable path from raw exports to prelim figures.
 Could be modified for anything that utilizes Qualisys reporting JSON outputs.